anton-nikan/concept_engine/readme.txt

 TODO:
 ----
+- still quite a lot of copying: for both object_t and sprite_t.
 - moving stringstream as batch should be possible / object_t does not support moving now.
 - (ref to previous) all objects are copied on initialization to object_t (should support moving).
 - action should be applied to both context and data in animate() / polymorphism doesn't allow to get to the data.
 - transformation type is deeper containing details: position, rotation, scale / manipulation now happens on transformation_t directly.
 - namespacing.
-- move_to has a problem with implicit conversion (when using double it can't accept an int as 'to' parameter).
+- move_to() has a problem with implicit conversion (when using double it can't accept an int as 'to' parameter).
 - rendering concept is now operator << which probably is not good.
 - then() idiom for manipulators has a problem of actions changed (or applied) during animation (i.e. going through loop, calling actions, nulling them, etc.) so then() considered dangerous.
+- loading should be async (beware: objects should be okay with loading on a different thread).

 8.10.2012:
 ---------
-+ immediate move_to version.
++ immediate move_to() version.
 + would be cool to chain manipulations (then()? or chain semantics?)
--> then() idiom for animated and immediate move_to manipulator (has problems with actions applied during animation).
+-> then() idiom for animated and immediate move_to() manipulator (has problems with actions applied during animation).
 + loading concept based on normal construction and move (with variadic template).